wmgeolab/scope/.github/ISSUE_TEMPLATE/data-models-task.md

   - [ ] ...

 ## Tasks if a model has been altered:
-NOTE: Only inlcude this section if an existing model has been altered (model renamed, or fields renamed, dropped, or changed):
+NOTE: Only include this section if an existing model has been altered (model renamed, or fields renamed, dropped, or changed):
-- [ ] Find and update all references to the altered model *across all website apps `views.py` files*.
+- [ ] Find and update all references to the altered model **across all** website apps `views.py` files.
-- [ ] Find and update all models that link to the altered model *across all website apps `models.py` files*.
+- [ ] Find and update all models that link to the altered model **across all** website apps `models.py` files.

 ## Tasks to sync changes to the database
 Example: